The Edge (song)

-"The Edge" is a song by Australian rock band Tonight Alive released on the soundtrack for The Amazing Spider-Man 2.
-It was released as a single on April 1, 2014.
+"The Edge" is a song by the Australian rock band Tonight Alive released on the soundtrack for The Amazing Spider-Man 2.
+It was released as a single on 1 April 2014.
 It was featured during the end credits for the international release of the film.
 It was released through Sony Music Entertainment.
 The song has been well received by critics and was accompanied with a music video with footage from the film incorporated to the band performing.

 Composition

 The song was written by the band, and is described by critics as the type of song that could be "adapted into any situation."
 Lyrically, it speaks of an individual pleading for help in a dangerous or depressing situation, but is unable to reach who they are in need of.
 It makes reference to the death of Gwen Stacy in the film with the line "I call out but I fall / and I wonder if you ever cared at all."
 Tonight Alive themselves stated that the song was something that they were "really proud of" and were honored to have been involved with the Amazing Spider-Man franchise.